nmn/flexy/README.md

 So far, I really like how simple but powerful it is.
 I have found many flux implementation to be too complex, and as a roadbloack while trying to adopt the flux architecture.

 If you have any questions, suggestions, and pull requests (would be awesome) feel free to contact me.
 I'm trying to slowly add more documentation and examples. (help there would be amazing!)

-## Future
-Some features I'm working on are:
-- [ ] a way to record all events that are dispatched
-- [ ] an alternate debugging dispatcher, that replays a given list of actions, and ignores any fresh actions.
-- [ ] Adding unique keys to every action to make debugging even easier

-Apart from the additions to Flexy core, I'm working on an extention based on superagent, for ajax calls.
-This will probably live in a seperate npm module.
-This will have the following features:

-- [ ] A built-in way to create batched requests, if your API server supports them
-- [ ] A central place to keep track of pending requests and a callback to fire when all requests are fulfilled.
-This will make server-side rendering easy. (render to string once.
-Check for pending requests.
-Wait for all of them to complete.
-Render to string again. done.)
-- [ ] A debugging version that can take an initial set of responses mapped to keys to re-play a user's experience after the fact